 Provision Proposal Comments General Japan TN/TE/W/10 para.
-11 Japan used ICCAT as an example of an MEA which contains "[t]rade measures [that] are not mentioned in MEAs but [that] Parties can take in accordance with relevant decisions made under the MEA framework."
-Korea TN/TE/W/13 10.
-"ICCAT does not contain trade measures, but resolutions taken by the Parties do contain trade restrictions, which can be STOs". paras.
-10, 11 "11.
+11 ICCAT is an MEA which contains "[t]rade measures [that] are not mentioned in [the MEA] but [that] Parties can take in accordance with relevant decisions made under the MEA framework."
+Korea TN/TE/W/13 paras.
+10, 11 10.
+"ICCAT does not contain trade measures, but resolutions taken by the Parties do contain trade restrictions, which can be STOS".
+"11.
 The analysis above [i.e. in para.
 10] shows that, in some cases, the criteria established in Section 2 [i.e. in paras.
 69] alone are not sufficient enough to provide guidance for identifying STOs.
 Those cases mostly involve COP decisions or resolutions, which suggests that identifying STOs is closely linked to the definition of MEAs."
+Switzerland TN/TE/W/21 ICCAT is one of the MEAs covered by the second category of STOs identified by Switzerland in its proposal, which comprises "all MEAs setting out types of measures and policies that can and must be adopted in pursuit of a specific objective negotiated by the contracting parties."